by Sitaram Das | May 5, 2017 | meditation

 It is said that he attained enlightenment late in the evening while walking through his hermitage.
 He had no light, but thought he knew exactly where he was.
 He put his hand out to steady himself on a wall that was supposed to be there, and instead, found himself lying on the ground.
 In this moment, he broke through to the other side.
 He then wrote his satori poem, which is as follows:

-Year after year I dug in the earth Looking for the blue of heaven
+Looking for the blue of heaven

-Only to feel the pile of dirt choking me
+the pile of dirt

-Until once in the dead of night I tripped on a broken brick and kicked it into the air
+Until once in the dead of night

-and saw that without a thought I had smashed the bones of the empty sky
+and saw that without a thought

 And this is why I practice.
 It’s almost instinct to dig with the rational mind, to try to figure out heaven, to try to computate our way into heaven, and it never works.
 I need to be reminded to that the sky is above me, and all I need to do is lift my head up, and breathe it in.